reinierdevalk/abtab/README.md

     $ touch ~/.bash_profile

-Then, add the missing installation path to `.bash_profile` by opening it with your editor of choice, and then adding the following line to it (replacing `<installation_path>` with your actual installation path).
+Then, add the missing installation path to `.bash_profile` by opening it and then adding the following line to it (replacing `<installation_path>` with your actual installation path).

     export PATH="<installation_path>:$PATH"